2023 Solar Incentives Guide for Oswego, NY - Tax Credits & Rebates

 Federal Solar Incentives

 Have questions about how the ITC applies to your specific situation?
-Contact your local Oswego solar panel installation expert to get more information.
+Reach out to your local Oswego solar panel installation expert to get more information.

-More information about the new Inflation Reduction Act can be found here.
-Your local Oswego solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Oswego solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

 In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more might be available at a more local level.
-Incentives may be handled by the state of New York, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Tax credits, rebates and more can be offered at a more local level.
+These solar incentives — which might be handled by your county or municipality, or by the state of New York — could be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Oswego